 - Pain and suffering damages, such as emotional trauma, scarring, or disfigurement

 Biases are common against those who were hit by a car while walking.
-The driver or their insurance company may try to pin some of the blame on you, saying you walked in front of the car or were not paying attention to where you were going.
+The driver or their insurance company may try to pin some of the blame on you, saying you walked in front of the vehicle or were not paying attention to where you were going.

 You will need to protect your rights by gathering evidence of the accident, keeping track of all your expenses, seeing a doctor as soon as possible, and contacting a Georgia pedestrian accident lawyer right away.